news-ai/NewsAI/blog/content/ultimate-list-of-pr-tools-2017.md

 1. [Hey.Press](https://www.hey.press/): an affordable way to find emails of journalists.
 You can put in keywords that you are interested in and search through all journalists writing about those things.

 2. [WooPitch](http://www.woopitch.com/): similar to hey.press, but seems like it has a higher number of profiles.
 It also gets pricier than hey.press.

+We'll be reviewing each of these in depth in the coming weeks.
+Sign up below to get updates!